paternostrox/MyUnityShaders/README.md

 Just a regular shader with a main texture and a normal map field.

 ### TexNormalRamp.shader
 It works with a main texture, a normal map and custom color ramp texture.
-It has a toon aesthetic without outlines.
+It gives a toon-like aesthetic without outlines.

 ### TexNormalAtlas.shader
 An atlas voxel shader, it has a main texture and a normal map field.